-Students interested in pursuing Prior Learning Assessment for their graduate program or Online Undergraduate program should contact either their Admissions Counselor or advisor for further details.
+Students interested in pursuing Prior Learning Assessment for their graduate program or Online Undergraduate program should contact their GASSA or for further details.

 TRANSFER CREDIT

 Depending on the admission policy of the program, a student may be allowed credit for work completed at the graduate level prior to enrolling at Concordia University.
 Application for the transfer of such credits must be made prior to completion of the first course.
 The applicant must provide official transcripts from a regionally accredited college or university documenting the completed work and the grades obtained for this work.
 These grades must meet the Concordia admission standards.